DaFnnn/AdapCard/README.md

-# DeepCard: A Data-Driven Cardinality Estimation Method based on Adaptive Sum-Product Network
+# AdapCard: Adaptive Cardinality Estimation via Meta-Learning and Tri-Correlation Sum-Product Networks

 This is the soure code for AdapCard.